Willie Brown threatens to sue Trump over helicopter ride story

 Brown said he would "absolutely" sue if necessary "because I do not want any acquaintanceship with Willie Brown to be a negative for anybody, particularly someone as much of a dear friend as Vice President Harris is."

-Trump also claimed Brown "was not a fan" of Harris and told him "terrible things" about her which Brown, who dated Harris in the 1990's, also denied.
+Trump also claimed Brown "was not a fan" of Harris and told him "terrible things" about her that Brown denied.

 "Not on a helicopter and not off a helicopter.
 Didn't happen," said Brown.
 "Nonexistent.
 He is so creative.
 I don't know how he dragged me onto the stage on something that shouldn't be, in any fashion, a distraction from the magnificence of her ascendancy."